(Prologue, Pg.6, "Meditation Saved My Life" Book by Phakyab Rinpoche / Sofia Stril-Revel)

 Is a non-profit organization established in 1994 to honor the life of Helen Graham Park, a successful international architect and life-long student of consciousness, healing and the mind-body connection.

 Mrs. Park worked closely with C.V.
-Starr, an international insurance magnate and philanthropist with strong ties to East and South East Asia.
+Starr, who was an international insurance magnate, philanthropist, the founder of AIG, and had strong ties to East and South East Asia.
 In her free time, she devoted herself to the study of cross-cultural models of consciousness including Jungian psychology, quantum physics, Buddhism, and the medical traditions of China, Persia, India and Tibet.

-Mrs. Park maintained an avid interest in Tibetan Buddhism and spent a year in India in the 1940’s collaboratively researching Tibetan medical texts with her partner Theos Bernard, an internationally acclaimed scholar of India and Tibet and a pioneer in the study of Hatha yoga.
+Mrs. Park maintained an avid interest in Tibetan Buddhism and spent a year in India from 1946 to 1947 collaboratively researching Tibetan medical texts with her partner Theos Bernard, an internationally acclaimed scholar of India and Tibet and a pioneer in the study of Hatha yoga.

 These papers articulate a powerful and prescient vision of how the modern sciences and the ancient wisdom traditions of the world can be brought into meaningful dialogue to help humanity resolve the challenges of the 21st century.

-The Foundation has also archived most of her personal papers, the collection includes Mrs. Park’s personal diaries, journals and papers, a number of unpublished essays and personal effects of Theos Bernard, and a rare collection of valuable Tibetan paintings, texts and artifacts.
-The complete archive of Theos Bernard life is available at Yale, UC Berkeley, Columbia University and the Helen Graham Park Foundation, for students and scholars for study and research.
+The Foundation has archived most of Mrs. Park’s personal papers.
+This collection includes her personal diaries, journals, a number of unpublished essays and personal effects of Theos Bernard, and a rare collection of valuable Tibetan paintings, texts and artifacts.
+The complete collection of Theos Bernard’s life is archived at Yale University, University of California Berkeley, Columbia University and the Helen Graham Park Foundation, and is available for study and research.